 Maryland is home to some of the most beautiful forests and parks on the eastern seaboard despite the state’s small size.
 These are some of the best places to experience fall in Maryland.

-Do you have any recommendations for the best spots for fall foliage in Maryland (or autumn activities)?
+Do you have any recommendations for the best spots for fall foliage in Maryland (or autumn activities like apple picking)?
 Let us know in the comments!
 Thanks!

 - Best Places for Fall in Maryland

 - Pin this Fall Foliage in Maryland Guide